isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 default if the standard option is meant to convey any sub-options (see :ref:`dhcp4-vendor-opts`).

-Assume that we want to have a DHCPv4 option called "container" with code 222 that conveys two sub-options with codes 1 and 2.
-First we need to define the new sub-options:
+If we want a DHCPv4 option called "container" with code 222, that conveys two sub-options with codes 1 and 2, we first need to define the new sub-options:

 ::